spectral-compute/scale-docs/docs/manual/language-extensions.md

 `__builtin_provable(X)` accepts a boolean, `X`, and:

-- If the compiler is able to prove (during optimisation) that `X` is a compile-time constant true, the entire expression evaluates to a compile-time constant true.
+- If the compiler is able to prove, during optimisation, that `X` is a compile-time constant true, the entire expression evaluates to a compile-time constant true.
 - Otherwise (if `X` is unknown, or provably false), the entire expression evaluates to a compile-time constant false.

-This allows you to write code that opportunistically optimises for a special case, without ever having a runtime overhead.
+This allows you to write code that opportunistically optimises for a special case, without the risk of runtime branching overhead or the inconvenience of propagating this information through your entire program using templates.
 For example:

 ```c++
 __device__ int myCleverFunction(int input) {